rocky-jaiswal/my_blogs/source/2013-05-11-yeoman_and_backbone.markdown

 So without further ado, let us install these tools -

-    sudo npm install -g yo
-    sudo npm install -g grunt-cli
-    sudo npm install -g bower
+    npm install -g yo grunt-cli bower

-__As pointed in comments below - Please do not used sudo unless you know what you are doing. *You may need to modify your $PATH to get the "yo", "grunt" commands.*__
+__As pointed in comments below - Please do not used sudo unless you know what you are doing. *You may need to modify your $PATH to get the "yo", "grunt" and "bower" commands.*__

 To generate a backbone.js based application with Yo, we need to install the "backbone-generator"

-    sudo npm install -g generator-backbone
+    npm install -g generator-backbone

 There are a few community driven generators (for angular as well) you may want to check them out.